-History and wrecking
+History and wrecking of the SS President Coolidge

 Built in Virginia in 1931, on behalf of the Dollar Shipping Company, the SS President Coolidge and his twin brother the SS President Hoover were the two largest US ships.
 Measuring nearly 188 meters long, those two ships were intented to the rich vacationers seeking sunshine in the Pacific and the Far East.
 Besides, the equipment on board had everything to attract this clientele: 2 swimming pools, large salons, a beauty shop, a gymnasium, restaurants and of course luxurious cabins.